 Telecommuters are a relatively large percentage of the workforce: 24.11% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Canaan is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Canaan’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Because of many things, Canaan is a great place for families with children to consider.
+First of all, many other families with children live here, making Canaan a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Canaan has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Finally, Canaan’s overall crime rate is lower than average for the country.

 If knowledge is power, Canaan is a pretty powerful place.
 50.11% of the adults in Canaan have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.